- Education and Science»

 Catnip has the scientific name Nepeta cataria.
 It's native to Europe and Asia but has been introduced to many other countries, where it often grows as a wildflower.
 Some people grow catnip in their garden as an ornamental or culinary plant.
 It's also grown commercially.

-Catnip's biggest claim to fame is its ability to attract cats.
+The plant's biggest claim to fame is its ability to attract cats.
 Experts say that catnip doesn't harm cats.
-However, it has such a pronounced effect on my cats' behavior that I feel more comfortable limiting their exposure to the herb, especially since researchers don't know exactly how catnip produces its effects.
+It has such a pronounced effect on my cats' behavior that I feel more comfortable limiting their exposure to the herb, however, especially since researchers don't know exactly how catnip produces its effects.

 The chemical in catnip that attracts cats is nepetalactone.
 Interestingly, not all cats are affected by this chemical.
 The attraction is determined genetically.
 My present three cats are all attracted to catnip, while neither of my previous two cats were.